Feuerhamster/mailform/README.md

 If you have set an API key, add the HTTP Authorization header with type `Bearer` and then the key.
 Make sure to also use the right origin (if not set automatically because the request is from a backend).

+> ⚠ Since the file upload feature got added, there is an Issue with `application/json`.
+Please use multipart form or form urlencoded for API requests.
+I am working on a rewrite where this gets fixed.

 **Example request:**
 ```http request
 POST https://mailform.yourserver.com/your-target-file-name